 What Makes Tricep Bench Dips So Great?

 Plus, this dip variation is fantastic because you can do it almost anywhere at any time.
-So long as you have a solid bench, you’re good to go.
+So long as you have a solid bench (or something similar), you’re good to go.
 You can also add tricep bench dips as part of your home workouts.

 For example, you can do a tricep exercise at home with dumbbells first, then follow up with tricep bench dips without resting in-between.
+We call this a bi-set, and it’s a tremendously effective workout.
 Doing so would be a superset, and doing dips after another tricep exercise will thoroughly exhaust the muscle group and force growth.

 Performing Tricep Bench Dips